-We will use the HPC system to do our computation.
-This means that in general, you have to log in to a remote system, transfer your program there, compile it, and then submit a request to the queueing system to have your job run.
+We will use FSU's HPC system to do our computation.
+This means first, of course, that you must have requested an account there.
+To run on the HPC system, you will most likely start on a local machine, where you create, edit, compile and archive your files.
+Then you will need to transfer your program files to the HPC there, compile there, and submit a request to the queueing system to have your job run.